 Life on the Farm

-Spring Field work normally starts in late April and extends to Mid May.
+Life on the farm includes Spring Field.
+Spring work normally starts in late April and extends to Mid-May.
 We plant corn soybeans and alfalfa hay in that order.
 Alfalfa tends to last 4-5 years.
 Corn and soybeans are planted annually.

 At Midwest Best, we mix all our own feed to ensure the quality and the content of our feed.
 We do not buy any premixed additives.
 The individual ingredients are added to the TMR (Total Mix Ratio or basically a giant mixer) and mixed to provide uniform consistency of the ingredients.
-This process is considerably more time consuming and expensive than that of the industrial feedlots, but we feel it is the only way we can ensure the quality and the composition of the feed we provide our beef.
+Life on the farm includes this process; it is considerably more time consuming and expensive than that of the industrial feedlots, but we feel it is the only way we can ensure the quality and the composition of the feed we provide our beef.

 Fixing (farm repairs)

-When working a small family farm, we have to learn to perform many task ourselves.
+Life on the farm would not be complete without breakdowns.
+When working a small family farm, we have to learn to perform many tasks ourselves.
 Fixing farm machinery is a regular part of farming a small family farm.

 Live on the farm is not all work.
 We enjoy our downtime relaxing with family.